CLICKBE/3DLidarScanner-v2/README.md

-# 3D LiDAR scanner with stepper motors
+# 3D LiDAR scanner v2 - With stepper motors

 This repository demonstrates a homemade 3D LiDAR scanner made out of a [Benewake TF-Mini](https://www.gotronic.fr/art-capteur-de-distance-lidar-tf-mini-27615.htm) LiDAR sensor and 2 stepper motors [NEMA17]().
 This scanner can produce 3D cloud point of spaces.
 The LiDAR sensor is fixed on one stepper arm with the help of a 3D printed bracket.
 This stepper is fixed to the second stepper arm through another bracket.